Skip to content.

 • Fewer sales pitches and more product experiences

-We created Walnut’s sales experience platform to make pivoting easier for you.
+We created Walnut’s interactive demo platform to make pivoting easier for you.
 With Walnut, your sales process becomes user-focused.
 And you can now create interactive product walkthroughs that allow prospects to become familiar with your products, even before booking a demo.

 The sales experience platform also allows you to deliver valuable, personalized product experiences to your users and improves your understanding of their needs based on insights.